tianpeng-deng/FedBCD/README.md

 ## Introduction
 The implementation of our paper [FedBCD].
-The paper is under review in IEEE Transactions on Medical Imaging
+The paper is under review in *IEEE Transactions on Medical Imaging*.

 ## Usage
 ### Installation